Ex-Andaman CS grilled over gangrape charge | Law-Order

 A Special Investigation Team (SIT) of the police on Saturday questioned former chief secretary of Andaman and Nicobar Islands Jitendra Narain in connection with the alleged gangrape of a 21-year-old woman, an official said.

-The grilling of the official began around 11 AM and was underway at the Police Lines in Port Blair.
+The grilling of the official began around 11 AM and was underway for more than six hours at the Police Lines in Port Blair.

+He was again brought in through a rear gate to avoid protesters.
+The practice was followed on Friday as well.

 The SIT, headed by senior IPS officer Monika Bhardwaj of the Andaman and Nicobar Police, had questioned Narain for over eight hours on Friday.